uo-microgroup/plan21/README.md

 ## Join us! if you'd like to
 - Discuss about research:
-  - Share your progress (Perhaps stand-ups and stand-downs)
+  - Share your progress (Perhaps very brief stand-ups and stand-downs)
   - Give constructive feedbacks
 - Discuss interesting paper:
   - Skim the paper beforehand